UCSB-Library-Research-Data-Services/shiny-qt-example/README.md

 ## References

-The underlying data is available as part of R package datasets.
+The underlying data is available as part of R package ***datasets***.
 The version used is distributed with R 4.5.0.
-This version is a simplified of the original data collected by Azzalini, A. and Bowman, A. W. (1990).
-See metadata.md in the `data` directory for more information.
+This version is a simplification of the original data collected by Azzalini, A. and Bowman, A. W. (1990).
+See `metadata.md` in the `data` directory for more information.

 Cite this work as: Brun, J., Janée, G., & Curty, R. G. (2025).
 Example Shiny application adopting the recommendations from "Ten Quick Tips for Developing a Reproducible Shiny Application" [Computer software]. <https://github.com/UCSB-Library-Research-Data-Services/shiny-qt-examples>